-(1) Where credit is not awarded, either in total or in part, clear reasons for the decision are recorded. Ākonga have the right to appeal the outcome or decision of an RPKS process following the procedures set out in the Ākonga Appeals Policy.
+(1) Where credit is not awarded, either in total or in part, clear reasons for the decision are recorded.
+Under the Ākonga Appeals Policy, ākonga have the right to appeal the outcome or decision of an RPKS process following the business division appeals procedures.